Ashu104/Supplychain_project/README.md

 Your goal is to balance supply and demand to ensure the best service level at the lowest cost.

-### Article
-In this [Article](https://www.samirsaci.com/supply-planning-using-linear-programming-with-python/), we will present a simple methodology to use Integer Linear Programming to answer a complex Supply Planning Problem, considering:
-- Inbound Transportation Costs from the Plants to the Distribution Centres (DC) ($/Carton)
-- Outbound Transportation Costs from the DCs to the final customer ($/Carton)
-- Customer Demand (Carton)

 ### Problem Statement
 As a Supply Planning manager at a mid-sized manufacturing company, you received feedback that distribution costs are too high.